chrisgrieser/shimmering-obsidian/README.md

 ### Note-related Features
 - Create new Notes, based on a template
 - Quickly append to a scratchpad note
+- Search all external links in the vault
 - ➡️ [Documentation of Note-related Features](docs/Note-related%20Features.md)

 ### Screenshot Features